dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 }
 ```

-which are both completely valid ways to write the same function.
-It makes a difference because the latter can be called as `foo(.someFoo)` and the former cannot.
+which are both completely valid ways to write essentially the same function.
+It makes a difference because the latter can be called as `foo(.someFoo)` and the former cannot, and the former can be called with `null`, which is why you might want it.
+If we don’t allow shorthands with nullable context types, we effectively encourage people to write in the latter style, and it’s a usability pitfall to use the former with an enum type.
 I’m not sure we *want* to cause that kind of forced choices on API design.
+The shorthand shouldn’t punish you for an otherwise reasonable choice.

+So leaning on allowing.

 #### Asynchrony and other element types

+The nullable type is a union type.
+So is `FutureOr<Foo>`.

+If we allow the nullable context to access members on the type (and on `Null`), should we allow static members of `Foo` (and `Future`) to be accessed with that as context type?

+It’s useful.
+Until [#870](https://dartbug.com/language/870) gets done, the return type of a return expression in an `async` function is `FutureOr<F>` where `F` is the future-value-type of the function.
+If we don’t allow access, then changing `Foo foo() => .value;` to `Future<Foo> foo() async => .value;` will not work.
+That’s definitely going to be a surprise to users, and it’s a usability cliff.
+And telling them to do `Foo result = .value; return result;` instead of `return .value;` goes against everything we have so far tried to teach.

+Same applies to `Future<SomeEnum> f = Future.value(.someValue);` where `Future.value` which also takes `FutureOr<SomeEnum>` as argument.
+That would be an argument for having a *real* `Future.valueOnly(T value) : …`, and it’s too bad the good name is taken.

 If we say that a type is the authority on creating instances of itself, it *might* also be an authority on creating those instances *asynchronously*.
 With a context type of `Future<Foo>`, should we check the `Foo` declaration for a `Future<Foo>`-returning function, or just the `Future` class?
 If do we check `Foo`, we should probably check be both.

+If we allow a static member of `Foo` to be accessed on `FutureOr<Foo>`, and to return a `Future<Foo>`, but do not allow that with a context type of `Future<Foo>`, it punishes people for being specific.
+It would *encourage* using `FutureOr<Foo>` as type instead of `Future<Foo>`, to make the API more user friendly.
+So, if we allow shorthand `Foo` member access on `FutureOr<Foo>`, we *may* want to allow it on `Future<Foo>` too.
+(But not on more specialized subtype of `Future<Foo>`, like `class MyFuture<T> implements Future<T> …`.)

-This gets even further away from being simple, and it special cases the `Future` type.
+This gets even further away from being simple, and it special cases the `Future` type, which isn’t *that* special as a type.
+(It’s not a union type.
+It is very special *semantically*, an asynchronous function is a completely different kind of function than a synchronous one, and `Future<Foo>` is really a way of saying “`Foo`, but later”.
+But the type is just another type.)

+If we don’t consider `Future` to be special in the language, then allowing shorthand access to `Foo` members on `Future<Foo>` can also be used, using the same arguments, for allowing it on `List<Foo>`.

-While `Future` is special, it’s not *that* special, and we could equally well have a context type of `List<Foo>` and decider to ask `Foo` for such a list.
-For enums, that’s even useful: `var fooSet = EnumSet<Foo>(.values)`.
+For enums, that’s even useful: `var fooSet = EnumSet<Foo>(.values)` which expects a `List<Foo>` as argument.

-So probably a “no” to this.
+So probably a “no” to `Future<Foo>` and therefore `FutureOr<Foo>`.
+But it is annoying because of the implicit `FutureOr` context types.
+(Maybe we can special case `.foo` in returns of `async` functions only.)
 ## Versions
+0.2: Updated with more examples and more arguments (in both directions) in the union type sections.
-0.9: First version, for initial comments.
+0.1: First version, for initial comments.